 There will be lots of them - concerts, plays, movies, and special events scheduled for after hours and the weekends.
 Students will also be free to take part in numerous campus activities such as sports, swimming, running, etc.

-Must a student stay for the entire five weeks?
+Must a student stay for the entire four weeks?

 Are students permitted to bring cell phones?